-The obverse of the coin that marks a decade of the Slovene tolar portrays ten asymmetrically arranged circles.
+The obverse of the coin that marks a decade of the Slovenian tolar portrays ten asymmetrically arranged circles.
 The number of circles equals the number of years of the anniversary they mark.
 The composition spreads out of the inner and outer rims of the letter “O” in the word “tolar”, from which alternating and shifting circles extend.

 The primary shape of the circle allows various symbolic interpretations.
-Circles are a tree’s years of age and thus symbolize growth, vitality and the rising power of the independent Slovene currency.
+Circles are a tree’s years of age and thus symbolize growth, vitality and rising power of the independent Slovene currency.
 They are the rippling surface of water in a well into which you throw a coin and make a wish.